awsdocs/aws-cloudformation-user-guide/doc_source/continuous-delivery-codepipeline-action-reference.md

 The name of the IAM service role that AWS CloudFormation assumes when it operates on resources in the specified stack\.

 **Output file name**
 In the **Advanced** section, you can specify an output file name, such as `CreateStackOutput.json`, that CodePipeline adds to the [output artifact](https://docs.aws.amazon.com/codepipeline/latest/userguide/concepts.html) after performing the specified action\.
+The output artifact will contain a JSON file with the contents of the Outputs section from the CloudFormation stack.
 If you don't specify a name, CodePipeline doesn't generate an output artifact\.

 **Parameter overrides**